dennisXZX/web-developer-notes/Performance.md

 - Use above the fold CSS loading, separate the above-the-fold CSS style into a file and load it first

-- Load style tag in the <head> and script right before </body>
+- Load style tag in the `<head>` and script right before `</body>`

 - Use `<script async>` to load JS file asynchronously.
 These scripts should not modify DOM, such as Google Analytics script, because there is no guarantee when they will be loaded.
-Use `<script defer>` to load scripts that are not required above the fold.
+Use `<script defer>` to runtm scripts after the HTML is parsed, scripts that are not that important and not required above the fold.

 - Implement route-based code splitting, which utilizes `dynamic import()` under the hood to achieve the splitting.